Jobs for Geographers

 Please keep in mind that most of these jobs are in the Pacific Northwest, and are but a smattering of what is out there.
 Use the search engines at the bottom of the page AND do not be afraid to network.
 80% of jobs are never advertised.
 They are filled by people who know people.
 Attend department events.
 Join Geography Club.
 Talk to your professors and GTFs.
-Do informational interviews (contact Leslie McLees email@example.com for info).
-You never know when you name will get to the right person!
+Do informational interviews (contact Leslie McLees firstname.lastname@example.org for info).
+You never know when your name will get to the right person!

 Current positions being advertised